-In the presence of the Executive Director or Academic Director, parents and guardians may view their child's permanent school records.
+In the presence of the Executive Director or Directors of Instruction, parents and guardians may view their child's permanent school records.
 Please give the school one day's notice so that records may be prepared.
-See Policy 515 at https://www.yinghuaacademy.org/about/school-policies/.
+See Policy 515 on the Yinghua Policies page (link opens in a new tab).

 There will be occasions when Yinghua Academy finds it necessary to charge families fees.
-Examples of these instances include lunch, field trips, Extended Care (Morningcare and Aftercare), after-school Enrichment classes, music lessons, athletics, Middle School Retreats, lost materials, late payments, damaged equipment, returned checks/ACH fees, and additional educational services.
+Examples of these instances include lunch, field trips, Aftercare, after-school Enrichment classes, music lessons, athletics, Middle School Retreats, lost materials, late payments, damaged equipment, returned checks/ACH fees, and additional educational services.